anvitgupta01/JARVIS-AI-Assistant/README.md

 1. Standard built-in Modules - These are those modules which came with python interpreter and present in python standard library.
 These can be used direclty without installing once you import them.
 JARVIS includes the below standard modules :

    - datetime - A standard module in python used to work with date and time.
    - os - One of the most important module of python standard library deals with interacting and performing the tasks which can only be performed by the OS of the system. 'os' module will indirectly interact with the OS.
    - webbrowser - To open any application using a browser, we need a python module called 'webbrowser'.
 This is present in python standard library and not need to explicitly installed.
    - random - To generate any random number, python uses functions or routines present in 'random' module.
 This is a standard library module.
    - subprocess - A python standard library module used to run other application files from the main python files.
 With the help of this module, python somewhat implements **separation of concern**.

 2. External Modules - Modules that are not part of python standard library must have to installed manually by using 'pip' which is the package manager of python.
      ```
      pip install <___Module_name___>
      ```
    JARVIS uses the following external modules :
     - pyttsx3 - The module used to implement text to speech conversion in python
     - speech_recognition - The module used to recognise the speech of the user.
 This module will also use the microphone of our system.
 To use the microphone, python uses another module called 'pyaudio', which also has to be installed manually with the above written command.
 With PyAudio, you can easily use Python to play and record audio on a variety of platforms, such as GNU/Linux, Microsoft Windows, and Apple macOS.
     - wikipedia - To get results from wikipedia, 'wikipedia' need to be installed in the python.

 3. User-defined python files - These are also python program files which are used to implement more functionality to the Jarvis.
 These will be discussed later on.

+**b.
+Initialization section -**
 ```
 try:
     from googlesearch import search